A Second Anniversary Vacation for Abby and Richard

 His vehicle was an ancient Ford pickup with benches mounted on the bed for us to ride, covered with a rickety awning, all held together by duct tape.
 Abby liked our tour guide so much, especially his singing, that she tipped him $20.

 We returned to the visitor center at Monument Valley, where we took time to photograph the hogans on display, which are traditional dwellings.

 “From navajopeople.org…” The hogan (hooghan, literally, “place home”) was the basic Navajo dwelling, and in the early 1800s conical, forked-pole hogans (“male hogans”) still dominated, although by the end of the century they would be replaced by the roomier, hexagonal or octagonal, cribwork hogans (“female hogans”).
 Piñon or ponderosa pine logs serve as the larger timbers for the framework, with juniper often taking a minor role in the construction.

 We had lunch at The View Restaurant, then stopped at the quintessential Monument Valley photo op, the Mittens Overlook.

 Abby took the day off to crochet and nap with the dogs, so I took the Hart’s Draw Road from Monticello to the Needles District of Canyonlands.
 I saw lots of deer, hunters, snow and Aspens.

 I hiked from the Squaw Flat trail head to Lost Canyon, then south until there were too many wet crossings, so I turned back.

-It was a very odd weather day, so we decided against hiking to Delicate Arch.
-We heard a ranger on the scanner report hail at the Fiery Furnace trail head in Arches.
+It was a very odd weather day, so after we heard a ranger on the scanner report hail at the Fiery Furnace trail head in Arches, we decided against hiking to Delicate Arch.

-It was a cold, snowy morning; a perfect end for this trip to Utah.
+It was a cold, snowy morning in Monticello, a perfect end for our second anniversary adventure.